Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 Managing a site’s reputation online doesn’t just mean combating negative reviews.
 It also involves staying ahead of the curve — an effort that requires a strategic analysis of the search results and asking questions like what types of websites are you going up against and how to work your way around them.

-With SERP Tracker, you can tag all the different types of competitor websites and figure out separate strategies for each one: competitors, comment and review sites, aggregators and business directories, media resources, etc.
+With SERP Competitors, you can tag all the different types of competitor websites and figure out separate strategies for each one: competitors, comment and review sites, aggregators and business directories, media resources, etc.

 If you aim to get maximum audience exposure, find a way to appear in the Top 10 websites for your query or niche.
 For instance, if the only websites that come up in the search results for your product search term are business directories, then you definitely need to get your site listed in them.
 If it’s review platforms you’re after, register an account or purchase paid reviews.
 If you’re after ads, put up ads on respective websites.
 And start preparing awesome content if you want to get published in top online media resources.

-To sum up, the SERP Tracker tool allows you to:
+To sum up, the SERP Competitors tool allows you to:

 - Study the top 100 search results for each keyword added to a project.
 This includes any search region in any search engine that’s available in SE Ranking.